 The show boasts a potentially brilliant cast that consists mainly of adult & clever men: a detective, a writer, a psychic, a reporter and some others.
 Also, it comprises a beautiful movie actress and those schoolgirls with a yuri relationship between them.
 However, the anime is too story-driven for its own good: until the end it spends most of the time on discussions and playing with chronology, using the characters predominantly as mere pawns & mouthpieces.
 At the end it finally introduces some character development and serious drama, yet it appears insufficient to make the cast memorable and get you attached to any of them.
-Besides, as I already mentioned in the story section, the show exposes crucial information and resolves the mystery with a help of one character who simply knows everything instead of making the characters come to those conclusions using their logic; which means most characters don't fully display their abilities in the course of investigation, and that disappoints me quite a bit.
+Besides, as I have already mentioned in the story section, the show exposes crucial information and resolves the mystery with a help of one character who simply knows everything instead of making the characters come to those conclusions using their logic; which means most characters don't fully display their abilities in the course of investigation, and that disappoints me quite a bit.
 So, my opinion on the cast is the same as on the story: I like the characters but not the way the series handles them.